 Emerald Pool and Blue Pool

-Also called Crystal Pool in English or Sa Morakot In Thai, this natural pool is a must in the area.
-Located in the Khao Nor Chu Chi forest, the Emerald Pool is a natural swimming pool filled with translucent emerald-colored spring water, hence its name…
+Also known as Crystal Pool in English or Sa Morakot in Thai, this natural pool is a must-see in the region.
+Located in the Khao Nor Chu Chi forest , the Emerald Pool is a natural pool filled with translucent, emerald-colored spring water, hence its name…

 A favorite swimming spot for families, you just have to walk 800 m along a path from the car park to reach this unique swimming pool.